Sujalcha7/FUTSALA/README.md

 ### Reactjs Frontend

 1. cd to frontend and install all the node libraries/dependencies using `npm install`
 2. now run `npm run dev`.
-Hopefuly it will
+Hopefuly it will show something like this:

 ```
         VITE v5.4.11  ready in 915 ms